dmarch/covid19-ais/README.md

-# covid19-ais
-Tracking the global reduction of marine traffic during the COVID-19 pandemic
+## Tracking the global reduction of marine traffic during the COVID-19 pandemic

-# Structure
+This repository provides the R code that accompanies the article:

+March D, Metcalfe K, Tintoré J, Godley BJ.
+Tracking the global reduction of marine traffic during the COVID-19 pandemic.

+### Requirements
+* R-studio with R >= 3.6.0

+### Structure of this repostitory

 Folder          |  Description